airslip-ltd/customer-portal-docs/src/docs/src/pages/getting-started/installation/installation.md

 The Airslip Portal enables you to:

 - View common accounting [statistic & metrics](/components/overview/)
-- View real-time sales data through banking, commerce and accounting platforms
+- View real-time data through banking, commerce, accounting and payments platforms
 - View bank transactions for connected businesses and all bank accounts
 - Create and invite businesses
 - Create users (usually your colleagues)